 But many of those gains have since eroded.
 FCC rule changes have made it harder for communities to hold broadcasters accountable.
 And media consolidation — coupled with the changing media environment — has led to thousands of journalist layoffs over the past decade.

-The latest industry statistics show the number of journalists of color working at daily newspapers — 4,900 — is the same as it was in 1991.
-And the percentage of people of color working in the newsrooms of local TV stations (excluding Latinx-oriented outlets) declined to 19 percent last year.
+Industry statistics from 2015 show the number of journalists of color working at daily newspapers — 4,900 — is the same as it was in 1991.
+And the percentage of people of color working in the newsrooms of local TV stations (excluding Latinx-oriented outlets) declined to 19 percent in 2014.

 Meanwhile, people of color still own just 3 percent of all full-power owned-and-operated TV stations and struggle to find investors for their online ventures.